UI Design Kit (Figma)

 - Neutral UI and modular components that are customizable to your brand

-- Designed for omnichannel experiences to support today’s user journeys across multiple devices
+- Works with all devices to support today’s user journeys across multiple devices

 - Unified search results and browse pages for a unique and seamless experience